Plight of the Pangolin

 The unfortunate fact is that large, charismatic mammals tend to win public hearts over small, secretive, scaly ones.
-Pangolins just don’t have the widespread appeal of the great icons of conservation, such as tigers, rhinos or polar bears.
+Pangolins just don’t have the widespread appeal of the famous icons of conservation, such as tigers, rhinos or polar bears.
 But their very strangeness might yet save them.
 We have always had a fascination with the bizarre and the mysterious – and it is my hope that there is still enough desire to stop the world’s more unusual animals from disappearing forever.